 Was Paul contradicting his revelation and testimony in his former epistles where he boldly said, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”
 (Gal.
 2:20 NKJV)?

-While Paul was making reference to physical death and resurrection in 1 Cor.
-15:31, he was referring to spiritual death and resurrection with Jesus in his epistles (Rom.
+While Paul was referring to physical death and resurrection in 1 Cor.
+15:31, he referred to spiritual death and resurrection with Jesus in his epistles (Rom.
 6:1-6, Gal.
 2:20).

 That is why Paul asks these questions:

 1 Corinthians 15:30-32 – NKJV